Close

 Coverage Amount

-The sum assured, or coverage amount, you choose directly affects your premium.
-Higher coverage increases the insurer’s liability, leading to higher premiums.
+Sum assured directly impacts the premium.
+Higher coverage amplifies insurer liability, driving costs upward.
 It is essential to balance your coverage needs with your budget, ensuring your family remains protected without undue financial strain.

 Policy Term Length